 We’re given the script, we break our heads trying to act it out, and then, when we think we’ve finally figured it out, the damn script changes.

 Which brings me to this post.
 I try.
 Use the hashtags.
 Follow the formulas.
 Sign up for course after course, read books on the subject, listen to the podcasts and watch the YouTubers.
-Screw the fact that I’m uncomfortable commenting on stuff posted by people I don’t know, or that blogging to a formula has stolen my passion for writing, or that the themes are stifling, or that me being the brand is one of the scariest concepts out there.
+Screw the fact that I’m uncomfortable commenting on stuff posted by people I don’t know, or that blogging to a formula has dampened my passion for writing blog posts, or that the themes are stifling, or that me being the brand is one of the scariest concepts out there.
 I am the brand?
 My life is boring.
 90% of the time, I’m wearing sweatpants, I have like an inch of regrowth–my hair isn’t even clean–and yesterday’s coffee stains are still on my shirt.
 My life isn’t instagramable.
 I am no brand.

 But if I want to succeed, I have to conform, otherwise the algorithm won’t work for me.